node-econ/node-econ.github.io/_posts/2017-09-22-introducing-node-econ.md

 - More complex activities, like agent-based models, market simulations, bio-geo-economic models
 - Summing and weighting of different models into one output

 *Yes, I know all this stuff already exists*.
-But I don't think it exists in this interface, in a way usable to the people who consume and make decisions based on the data.
-The people who don't have an extra ten hours a day to learn the finer points but who are perfectly capable of generating sophisticated and useful models with the right set of tools.
+But I envision more of an intermediate interface, somewhere between the notebook model and expensive tools like Stella and Simulink, based on open development principles.

 ## Use it.
 Modify it.
 Contribute to it.
 NODE-ECON is intended for all to use, all here in our [GitHub repository](https://github.com/node-econ).